 Recommendation: Eat plenty of vegetables, legumes and fruits.
 Adults should eat at least 5 serves of vegetables and 2 serves of fruit each day.
 Women who are pregnant or breastfeeding should have slightly more and the recommendations for children are slightly lower.
 Eat a variety of vegetables and fruit – it doesn't matter if they're fresh, tinned, frozen or dried – it all counts.

 A serve size is about the same as an adult's handful, so adults should eat 5 handfuls of vegetables and 2 handfuls of fruit daily.

 1 serve of fruit =

-Dietary fibre can help lower the risk of bowel cancer.
+Dietary fibre may help lower the risk of bowel cancer.
 Wholegrain and wholemeal breads and cereals are high in dietary fibre (as are fruits, vegetables, seeds, nuts and legumes).

 Recommendation: Eat breads and cereals, preferably wholegrain, as part of an overall healthy diet.
-Adults should eat at least 2 serves of breads and cereals a day.
+Adults should eat at least 2 serves of wholegrain or wholemeal breads and cereals a day.

 A serve =

 Research suggests that eating red meat and, in particular, processed meat, may increase the risk of bowel cancer.